American College (Leuven): Mission

 The primary mission of the American College was the formation of priests who would serve the Catholic Church in North America.
 In addition to the classes offered by KU Leuven the College provided a comprehensive program of human, spiritual, intellectual, and pastoral formation for seminarians.

 The college also hosted graduate students studying canon law and theology in Leuven.
 The college ran a semester-long sabbatical program for priests, religious, or laity sent by their dioceses or religious congregations.
 Both the graduate students and sabbaticals took classes through KU Leuven while living at and participating in activities at the college.

+The priests and seminarians of the college also played an important role in the pastoral care of English-speaking Catholics in Belgium.
+In addition to its ministry at the parish of Our Lady of Mercy in Uccle, in Leuven a lay community emerged around the sacraments celebrated at the college.
+Its closure, combined with the continuing growth of the international population in Leuven, meant that new provisions for the pastoral needs of this community were necessary.
+This resulted in the establishment within the pastoral zone of Leuven of an international Catholic community at Sint-Kwintenskerk, using English as its liturgical and working language.

 Closure

 On November 22, 2010, the USCCB released a statement:"Due to the small number of seminarians and available priest faculty, the American College of the Immaculate Conception in Leuven, Belgium, has announced its closure in June 2011."
 On August 19, 2011, the USCCB, the American College board, KU Leuven and UCLouvain signed an agreement on the future use of the American College property.
 The facility was renovated in 2013 to serve as housing for Mater Dei and the St. Damien Community students, and for American researchers studying philosophy, theology and canon law at KU Leuven and UCLouvain.